OfekHod/apache-livy-docker/README.md

 4. Access Livy's UI via `http://localhost:8998`

 ### Support Batch Jobs
-If you need to support batch jobs, add a Docker volume for the jars path:
+If you need to support batch jobs, add a Docker volume for the jars path and a corresponding local directory whitelist path for Livy (`livy.file.local-dir-whitelist`):
 ~~~
 docker run -d \
 --name livy \